 9.0 Communications Advisor

-9.1 Communications Advisor is retained manages the Council’s social media presence, create content, monitor public comments and may respond on the Council’s behalf.
+9.1 Where a Communications Advisor is retained, they will manage the Council’s social media presence, create content, monitor public comments and may respond on the Council’s behalf.

 9.3 All actions must align with Council policies and support its aims and objectives.